Oh, Canadian Rockies

 Nestled in the Canadian Rockies is a cluster of national parks, each bearing treasured gifts for the visitor.
 They offer sweeping views of peaks and valleys and glaciers, visits to turquoise lakes and tumbling waterfalls, and long hikes that skirt the tree line of the spruce forests and rocky slopes of glacial moraines.

-Jasper, Banff, Kootenay, Yoho, and Glacier National Parks dot the mountains spanning Alberta and British Columbia, crossing the Continental Divide, and together forming large expanses of protected land.
+Jasper, Banff, Kootenay, Yoho, and Glacier National Parks dot the mountains spanning Alberta and British Columbia, crossing the Continental Divide, and together form large expanses of protected land.
 Time spent among these landscapes generates a sense of enthrallment, serenity, and sheer gratitude, as well as shaky legs.

 Glacier National Park, British Columbia